warpcomdev/sentiment/etls/facebook/README.md

 page_places_checkins_by_locale,top locales of people who checked into your Place.,day page_positive_feedback_by_type,The number of times people took a positive action broken down by type.
 (See possible types),day page_positive_feedback_by_type_unique,The number of people who took a positive action broken down by type.
-(See possible types),day page_post_engagements*,"The number of times people have engaged with your posts through likes, comments and shares and more.",day page_posts_impressions*,"The number of times your Page's posts entered a person's screen.
-Posts include statuses, photos, links, videos and more.",day page_posts_impressions_frequency_distribution,"The number of people who saw your Page posts, broken down by how many times people saw your posts.",day page_posts_impressions_nonviral*,"The number of times your Page's posts entered a person's screen.
+(See possible types),day page_post_engagements,"The number of times people have engaged with your posts through likes, comments and shares and more.",day page_posts_impressions,"The number of times your Page's posts entered a person's screen.
+Posts include statuses, photos, links, videos and more.",day page_posts_impressions_frequency_distribution,"The number of people who saw your Page posts, broken down by how many times people saw your posts.",day page_posts_impressions_nonviral,"The number of times your Page's posts entered a person's screen.
 This does not include content created about your Page with social information attached.
 Social information displays when a person's friend interacted with you Page or post.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_posts_impressions_nonviral_unique*,"The number of people who had any posts by your Page enter their screen.
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_posts_impressions_nonviral_unique,"The number of people who had any posts by your Page enter their screen.
 This does not include content created about your Page with social information attached.
 As a form of organic distribution, social information displays when a person's friend interacted with you Page or post.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_posts_impressions_organic*,The number of times your Page's posts entered a person's screen through unpaid distribution.,day page_posts_impressions_organic_unique*,The number of people who had any of your Page's posts enter their screen through unpaid distribution.,day page_posts_impressions_paid*,The number of times your Page's posts entered a person's screen through paid distribution such as an ad.,day page_posts_impressions_paid_unique*,The number of people who had any of your Page's posts enter their screen through paid distribution such as an ad.,day page_posts_impressions_unique*,"The number of people who had any of your Page's posts enter their screen.
-Posts include statuses, photos, links, videos and more.",day page_posts_impressions_viral*,"The number of times your Page's posts entered a person's screen with social information attached.
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_posts_impressions_organic,The number of times your Page's posts entered a person's screen through unpaid distribution.,day page_posts_impressions_organic_unique,The number of people who had any of your Page's posts enter their screen through unpaid distribution.,day page_posts_impressions_paid,The number of times your Page's posts entered a person's screen through paid distribution such as an ad.,day page_posts_impressions_paid_unique,The number of people who had any of your Page's posts enter their screen through paid distribution such as an ad.,day page_posts_impressions_unique,"The number of people who had any of your Page's posts enter their screen.
+Posts include statuses, photos, links, videos and more.",day page_posts_impressions_viral,"The number of times your Page's posts entered a person's screen with social information attached.
 Social information displays when a person's friend interacted with you Page or post.
-This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_posts_impressions_viral_unique*,"The number of people who had any of your Page's posts enter their screen with social information attached.
+This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_posts_impressions_viral_unique,"The number of people who had any of your Page's posts enter their screen with social information attached.
 As a form of organic distribution, social information displays when a person's friend interacted with you Page or post.
 This includes when someone's friend likes or follows your Page, engages with a post, shares a photo of your Page and checks into your Page.",day page_posts_served_impressions_organic_unique,"The number of people who were served your Page's posts in their News Feed whether it entered their screen or not.
 Posts include statuses, photos, links, videos and more.",day page_tab_views_login_top,The number of times users logged in to Facebook saw tabs on your Page.
 (See possible types),day page_tab_views_login_top_unique,The number of users logged in to Facebook who saw tabs on your Page.
 (See possible types),day